kverhun/GCalendarTasksSync/README.md

 --------------

   - Creating items for time tracking using desktop client
-  - Collection data from Google Calendar - how much time spent for each item
+  - Collecting data from Google Calendar - how much time spent for each item

 Basic workflow:
 ---------------